Proposals

 Prerequisites*: None, but a catalog is recommended.

-Available On: Free, Pro, Premium & Elite Plans
+Available On: Free (limited availability), Pro(limited availability), Premium & Elite Plans

 Creating Your First Proposal

-You’ll be greeted with a module prompting you to use a Measurement Report for this proposal.
+Step 2: You’ll be greeted with a modal prompting you to use a Measurement Report for this proposal.
 For our purposes in this article, we’ll skip this by clicking “Create without measurement.”
 To learn how to create a Proposal with a Measurement Report, click here.

 Note: You can also easily create powerful scope of work quotes using your per square pricing model.